This post contains collections of products that I personally recommend (it may contain affiliate links).

 If you don’t have any cookie cutters handy, you can go the more traditional route.
 Slice the wheel in half then cut smaller, even triangles from each side to make it easy for grabbing.
 No matter how you slice it, serve the Brie at room temperature to boost its flavor.

-Show Me Your Rainbow Boards
+Show Me Your Rainbow Fruit Boards

 I hope this post inspires you to create a delicious Paddy’s Day spread.
 Nothing makes me happier than seeing the beautiful boards you create from my tips.
 If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!